Moving to Venice from the UK

-The historical centre (centro storico) of Venice comprises the six districts (sestieri) of Cannaregio, Castello, San Marco, Dorsoduro, San Polo and Santa Croce.
-There are other small islands in the lagoon that are also part of the city along with the boroughs of Mestre-Carpenedo, Marghera, Chirignago-Zelarino and Favaro-Veneto on the mainland (terraferma).
+The historical centre (centro storico) comprises the six districts (sestieri) of Cannaregio, Castello, San Marco, Dorsoduro, San Polo and Santa Croce.
+There are many other small islands in the lagoon that are also part of the city as well as the boroughs of Mestre-Carpenedo, Marghera, Chirignago-Zelarino and Favaro-Veneto on the mainland (terraferma).

 - Family Friendly: Located south of central Venice, La Guidecca is a quieter, working class area offering an escape from the tourist throng.
-An hour away from Venice by train, the city of Treviso (home of Prosecco) has an airport, open spaces and an International School.
+It has open spaces, playgrounds and swimming pools.

 - Up-and-Coming: The smaller town of Mestre on the mainland is actually where most Venetians live nowadays.
 Although it lacks the beauty of the Venice islands it has modern housing and great shopping.

-Venice has over 400 state schools ranging from pre-school to high school level.
-Should you want your child to attend private school, you could consider the International School of Venice in Mestre, which offers education in English (ages 3-14) and an international curriculum.
+Venice has over 400 state schools ranging from pre-school to high school level and two universities, Ca’ Foscari University and Venice International University.
+Should you not want your child to attend an Italian state school, you could consider the International School of Venice in Mestre, which offers education in English (ages 3-14) and combines the Italian and UK curriculums.
 Fees range from £6,000 to £15,000 per year.